-The best way to find a reliable pest control company is through referrals.
+The best way to find a reliable pest control company is through referrals from friendsand neighbours .
 Ask people you know if they have dealt with a pest problem before.
 If they have used a pest control company and were pleased with the results, this company should be on top of your list of companies to consider.

-Reviews are the second best way to find a great pest control company after referrals.
-You can easily search for reviews of local companies online.
+Reading Wildlife Control Reviews is also a great way to find a highly rated pest control company based on .
+You can easily search for reviews of local wildlife removal companies online.

 - Experience and Expertise